Increase Throughput + Reproducibility

 Automate Your Protein Crystallization Workflow

-Manage the entire protein crystallization experimentation process, from design and dispense to image viewing and analysis all from one software, ROCK MAKER®.
+Manage the entire protein crystallization experimentation process, from design and dispense with imaging viewing and analysis, all from one software, ROCK MAKER®.

 ROCK MAKER is a Laboratory Information Management System (LIMS) that is there every step of the way, with powerful yet easy-to-use tools that help you get the results you need quickly.